PARC-Robotics/documentation-2024/docs/getting-started-tutorials/getting-started-with-ros.md

 ### Moving the Robot Programmatically

-[Setting up your workspace](../setting-up-your-workspace) guide has already shown how to control the robot with keyboard using `teleoperation`.
+[Setting up your workspace](../getting-started-tutorials/setting-up-your-workspace.md) guide has already shown how to control the robot with keyboard using `teleop_twist_keyboard`.

-But this guide will help you to move the robot by publishing commands to `/cmd_vel` topic programmically using Python and C++.
-In the competition, you would have to choose one of these languages/platforms to interact with ROS.
+This guide will help you to move the robot by publishing commands to the `/robot_base_controller/cmd_vel_unstamped` topic programmically using Python, which is the language that will be used in the competition to interact with ROS 2.

-To do this, create a file, `robot_publisher.py` inside `test_publisher` directory with the `__init__` file your ROS package (for example `test_publisher`) and make it executable.
+To do this, create a file, `robot_publisher.py` inside the `test_publisher` directory with the `__init__` file your ROS 2 package (`test_publisher` in this instance) and make it executable.

 ```shell
 cd ~/ros2_ws/src/test_publisher/test_publisher